tsuru/tsuru/docs/build.rst

     $ sudo apt-get install -y golang-go git mercurial bzr gcc

-1. Install the tsuru api
+1. Install the tsuru tsr

 Add the following lines to your ~/.bashrc: